heavyblotto/memorativa/docs/i-vision.md

 > Signs and symbols rule the world, not words nor laws.

 Humans are animals who think, using both intellect and imagination.
 The products of thinking activity are ideas and concepts.
-The Memorativa application is designed to help visualize and organize ideas and concepts in ways that are fun and beneficial.
+The Memorativa application is designed to help visualize and organize ideas and concepts in ways that are fun and beneficial to humans.

-To start playing with concepts, some definitions are helpful.

-A working model for thought[^1]:
+To start playing with concepts, some definitions are helpful, including a working model for thought[^1]:

-1. What a concept is cannot be expressed in words.
+1. Concepts: What a concept is cannot be expressed in words.
 Words can do no more than draw our attention to the fact that we have concepts.

-2. When someone perceives an object (e.g. a tree or a memory), the perception acts as a stimulus for thought.
+2. Perceptions of objects: When someone perceives an object (e.g. a tree or a memory), the perception acts as a stimulus for thought.

-3. An **ideal element** is then added to the perceived object, and the perceiver regards the object and its ideal complement as belonging together.
+3. Ideal element: An ideal element is then added to the perceived object, and the perceiver regards the object and its ideal complement as belonging together.

-4. When the object disappears from the field of his perception, the ideal counterpart alone remains.
+4. Ideal counterpart: When the object disappears from the field of his perception, the ideal counterpart alone remains.

-5. This remaining ideal counterpart is the concept of the object.
+5. Concept remains: This remaining ideal counterpart is the concept of the object.

+The synthesis of concepts

 6. The wider the range of our experience, the larger becomes the number of our concepts.